Karajarri: Ecology

-In the Karajarri conception, one shared by many other nations in the region, such as the Nyigina, Yawuru, Nyangumarta and Mangala, the land is understood as coming from the 'Dreaming' (pukarrikarra), of which they are the custodians.
-Given the scarcity of fresh water, what they call 'living water'(karnangkul), the Karajarri secured their resources by a system of wells, soaks (lirri) and springs throughout the wetlands.
-The management of the karnangkul is dictated by the need to respect and placate powerful serpentine beings (pulany/bulaing) in the waters.
-The concept may reflect, etymology suggests, a residue of the conception of a rainbow serpent, still attested in Arnhem Land lore (bolung).
+In the Karajarri conception, one shared by many other nations in the region, such as the Nyigina, Yawuru, Nyangumarta and Mangala, the land is understood as coming from the "Dreaming", of which they are the custodians.
+Given the scarcity of fresh water, what they call "living water", the Karajarri secured their resources by a system of wells, soaks and springs throughout the wetlands.
+The management of the water is dictated by the need to respect and placate powerful serpentine beings in the waters.
+The concept may reflect, etymology suggests, a residue of the conception of a rainbow serpent, still attested in Arnhem Land lore.
 The word may be linked to the Arnhem land variant.)

-There is a complex mythology concerning the living waters, focused on the spirits, pulany, dangerous or benign, that are thought to inhabit them, and are thought to be responsible for the seasonal replenishment of these water places (ngapa).
+There is a complex mythology concerning the living waters, focused on the spirits, pulany, dangerous or benign, that are thought to inhabit them, and are thought to be responsible for the seasonal replenishment of these water places.
 Special ceremonies are undertaken to ensure that the water beings make rain.
 Camping is avoided in such sites.
 The presence of such water snakes is often attested by panyjin reeds, the whiskers of the pulany, which can travel underground to emerge from tulkarru holes.

 There exists a Karajarri song to entice back into the waters the ancestral serpent if a spring dries up, in order to refresh the aquifer.
 It is transmitted for such an emergency, though circumstances have never changed to require its recitation.

-The first whiteman's survey of the area, conducted by a party led by Frederick Kennedy Panter, commander of the schooner New Perseverance.
+The first white man's survey of the area, conducted by a party led by Frederick Kennedy Panter, commander of the schooner New Perseverance.
 After striking inland for 50 miles, Panter returned to report that the land was furnished with numerous native wells, thickly wooded and endowed with groves of cajeput eucalypts suitable for construction.
-Overall, Panter concluded the Karajarri lands offered '40,000 acres of splendidly grassed land,' while the natives were 'quiet' and 'friendly'.
-The area was one the Karajarri call pajalpi or 'spring country' given the richness of its spring waters and the lush growth of local plants there.
+Overall, Panter concluded the Karajarri lands offered "40,000 acres of splendidly grassed land", while the natives were "quiet" and "friendly".
+The area was one the Karajarri call pajalpi or "spring country" given the richness of its spring waters and the lush growth of local plants there.